WRICHY00/alx-system_engineering-devops/README.md

-# 0x02.
-Shell, I/O Redirections and filters

-## Learning Objectives
+# Learning Objectives
 * At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-### Shell, I/O Redirection
+## General
+* What happens when you type $ ls -l *.txt
+* Shell Initialization Files
+What are the /etc/profile file and the /etc/profile.d directory
-* What do the commands head, tail, find, wc, sort, uniq, grep, tr do
+* What is the ~/.bashrc file
+* Variables
+* What is the difference between a local and a global variable
+* What is a reserved variable
+* How to create, update and delete shell variables
+* What are the roles of the following reserved variables: HOME, PATH, PS1
+* What are special parameters
+* What is the special parameter $??
+### Expansions
+* What is expansion and how to use them
+* What is the difference between single and double quotes and how to use them properly
-* How to redirect standard output to a file
+* How to do command substitution with $() and backticks
+* Shell Arithmetic
-* How to get standard input from a file instead of the keyboard
+* How to perform arithmetic operations with the shell
+* The alias Command
+* How to create an alias
-* How to send the output from one program to the input of another program
+* How to list aliases
-* How to combine commands and filters with redirections
+* How to temporarily disable an alias